-- 1. Types of furnishings used in the park shall include: benches, signs, weather protection, picnic tables, lighting, public art, lookout platforms (landscape folly). - Landscape elements shall be selected that are adaptable to floods, for instance furnishings that are less susceptible to damage or to being moved by flooding / flood waters or elements that hold water and release it slowly.
+- 1. Types of furnishings used in the park shall include: benches, signs, weather protection, picnic tables, lighting, public art, and lookout platforms. - Ensure lighting is used sparingly in key locations (i.e. trailheads) for safety purposes and do not negatively impact sensitive wildlife habitat (with particular attention to the Garden Wild room). - Landscape elements shall be selected that are adaptable to floods, for instance furnishings that are less susceptible to damage or to being moved by flooding / flood waters or elements that hold water and release it slowly.